tlccstudio/simplenft/README.md

 *Simple NFT solves this issue on the front end, while keeping smart contract CPU under control.*

+A single get_table_rows request will return all data related to an NFT entry, including all holders up to 1,000 holders.

 ## CPU Usage
 ----
 The highest CPU usage I have observed so far, is transfering the zero index of a fully minted 1,000 issued